-- (ii) commissioning third party risk or integrity due diligence reports on the target / counterparty to establish reputation, ownership structure, history etc; and/or - (iii) speaking to other players in the local market to establish further the reputation of the counterparty. - 9.3 Records - (a) Records of the due diligence measures applied must be retained for a period of 5 years following the acquisition or termination of the agency/partnership/business relationship. - (b) Ensuring that adequate records are made is the responsibility of the relevant business unit in co-ordination with the Compliance Officers. - (c) The Compliance Officers are responsible for the retention of the records for the relevant period. - 9.4 Contractual Obligations - (a) The Deputy CEO is responsible for ensuring that anti-bribery and anticorruption matters are appropriately addressed in contractual agreements with counterparties or any third parties engaged by the Group. - (b) The contractual provisions that apply in a particular case will be determined with regard to the nature of the other party, the risks that the party poses, and the nature of the transaction.
+- (a) Records of the due diligence measures applied must be retained for a period of 5 years following the acquisition or termination of the agency/partnership/business relationship. - (b) Ensuring that adequate records are made is the responsibility of the relevant business unit in co-ordination with the Compliance Officers. - (c) The Compliance Officers are responsible for the retention of the records for the relevant period.

+9.4 Contractual Obligations

+- (a) The General Counsel is responsible for ensuring that anti-bribery and anticorruption matters are appropriately addressed in contractual agreements with counterparties or any third parties engaged by the Group. - (b) The contractual provisions that apply in a particular case will be determined with regard to the nature of the other party, the risks that the party poses, and the nature of the transaction.
 In many cases, our counterparties already comply with high ethical standards so that imposition of the Group's own procedures, for example, may be neither necessary nor appropriate.
-In other situations, where we are dealing with intermediaries that are individuals, for example, we may need to impose our own standards. - (c) The contractual provisions may include: - (i) obligations on the other party to comply with applicable anti-bribery and anticorruption laws; - (ii) obligations on the other party to comply with this policy; - (iii) representations that the other party has not and will not engage in unlawful conduct; - (iv) disclosure obligations where relevant unlawful conduct is detected; - (v) rights for the Group to explain and discuss the contents of this policy to such third party, monitor activities and inspect books and records; - (vi) requirements for relevant intermediaries or staff of the counterparty to undergo anti-corruption training; - (vii) rights for the Group employees to be present at all meetings held on behalf of a joint venture, particularly where those meetings may constitute higher risk interactions such as meetings in a sales context or meetings with public officials; and

-(viii) legal remedies available to the Group in case of breach of any of the obligations, representations and/or requirements set out above.
+In other situations, where we are dealing with intermediaries that are individuals, for example, we may need to impose our own standards. - (c) The contractual provisions may include: - (i) obligations on the other party to comply with applicable anti-bribery and anticorruption laws; - (ii) obligations on the other party to comply with this policy; - (iii) representations that the other party has not and will not engage in unlawful conduct; - (iv) disclosure obligations where relevant unlawful conduct is detected; - (v) rights for the Group to explain and discuss the contents of this policy to such third party, monitor activities and inspect books and records; - (vi) requirements for relevant intermediaries or staff of the counterparty to undergo anti-corruption training; - (vii) rights for the Group employees to be present at all meetings held on behalf of a joint venture, particularly where those meetings may constitute higher risk interactions such as meetings in a sales context or meetings with public officials; and - (viii) legal remedies available to the Group in case of breach of any of the obligations, representations and/or requirements set out above.